SR V class: Southern Railway

 When built, the Schools Class were outshopped in Maunsell's darker version of the LSWR passenger sage green livery lined in black and white, with cabside numberplates and "Southern" and the loco number on the tender in yellow.
 Later adaptations of the Southern Railway livery following Bulleid's arrival as Chief Mechanical Engineer entailed Malachite Green livery, again with "Sunshine Yellow" picking out the numbers and "Southern" on the tender (during the Second World War the locomotives were painted black with yellow lettering and numbers).
 The smoke deflectors – a later addition – were also treated with this livery.
 Numbers allocated to the locomotives were 900–939.

 Post-1948 (nationalisation)

 Initial livery after nationalisation in 1948 was modified Southern Railway malachite green and sunshine yellow with 'British Railways' on the tender, and the Southern numbering system was temporarily retained with an "S" prefix, e.g. S900.
 Following this the locomotives were repainted British Railways mixed traffic lined black and given the power classification 5P, as only the larger passenger locos were painted green.
 This choice of livery proved an unpopular decision considering the locomotives' duties, and they were subsequently outshopped in British Railways brunswick green livery with orange and black lining as they became due for overhaul.
 By this stage the class had been renumbered under standard British Railways procedure, from 30900 to 30939.

 Preservation

-Three members of the class have been preserved and all three have run in preservation with 30925 & 30926 also running at certain points on the mainline.
+Three members of the class have been preserved and all three have run in preservation, with Nos.
+30925 and 30926 also running at certain points on the mainline.

-Loco numbers in bold mean their current number.